dwarvesf/playground/Engineering/Management/How to run the Backlog Grooming effectively.md

 date: 2022-11-18
 ---

-*The following entry is from the reality experience that I'm doing in the Setel team with Project Manager, and Portfolio Manager.*
+*The following entry is from the reality experience that I'm doing in the team project that is running with Agile.*

 For one Agile team, Backlog Grooming is one of the most important meeting that we should have.
 With that meeting, we can be able to understand what is our next plan for the product in the future, what should we do for that plan, discuss about the require works from the Backlog for the future plan, and make sure that those works are ready to bring up during the Spring Planning meeting.